Finale and LilyPond

 The first audience for LilyPond was just the developers, who were so unhappy with most of the computer generated scores they were forced to read that they figured they could do a better job themselves.
 The user base has expanded considerably since then, but the line between the users and the contributors is still very blurry.
 In fact, the ideal LilyPond user is also interested enough to participate in the development of the project by reporting bugs or helping with the documentation.

-Although LilyPond is freely available to anyone who wants to use it, they have no advertising beyond their website and the praise they get in the open source community.
+Although LilyPond is freely available to anyone who wants to use it, they have no advertising beyond their website and the praise they get within the community.
 As a result of this, I believe that new LilyPond users continue to be demographically distinct from the average Finale user.
-If anybody is doing research surveys on users of open source and commercial software, I would love to see the results!
+If anybody can support or refute that presumption, I’d love to hear about it!

 User Interface.
 Finale was born in the early days of WYSIWYG desktop publishing, and follows the same pattern.
 Notes can be entered from the computer keyboard and/or mouse, or from a MIDI instrument.
 The size, thickness, and location of every element on the page can be manually positioned, and the user sees all of their edits immediately in the sheet music on the screen.